-To protect patients, faculty, staff, and learners as well as maintaining a safe and effective learning environment, clinical rotations for learners enrolled in Wake Forest School of Medicine degree-granting programs will be prioritized.
+To protect patients, faculty, staff, and learners as well as maintain a safe and effective learning environment, clinical rotations for learners enrolled in Wake Forest School of Medicine degree-granting programs will be prioritized.
 Additionally, nursing clinical rotations involving Wake Forest Baptist Health employee nurses pursuing an advanced degree and current Clinical Education nursing partnerships will be prioritized.

-External programs that would like to be considered for placements within Wake Forest Baptist Health clinical spaces should follow the process below.
+External programs that would like to be considered for placements within Wake Forest Baptist clinical spaces should follow the process below.

 - Complete the Form: In order to meet the variety of needs from numerous programs that request placement of learners please complete the required form below.

-- Evaluation of Request: Visiting Learner Task Force will evaluate all requests and make a determination based on input from key stakeholders including Supply Chain (PPE), Employee Health, and the COVID-19 Task Force Leadership
+- Evaluation of Request: Visiting Learner Task Force will evaluate all requests and make a determination based on input from key stakeholders including Supply Chain (PPE), Employee Health, and the COVID-19 Task Force Leadership.

 - Notification of Decision: Decisions will be made based upon our current state at the time of the request, factoring in PPE and patient volumes.
 At any time, due to changes in the PPE supply chain and the pandemic's activity, learners may be removed from clinical experiences.